AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ```
 ***
 ### 5. Associate the scene with the "type" data
-For example, in the v1.2 code, this is accomplished by copying the type entry (with the matching "hex_prefix_remove") to the scene entry.
+For example, in the v1.2 code, this association is accomplished by copying the type entry (with the matching "hex_prefix_remove") to the scene entry.

 Later on, "hex_prefix_add" and "normal_command_suffix" (from the same type entry) are needed to finish generating the command.

 In the provided code, "params_b16" is copied to "params_b16_mod" (largely for debugging).
 ***
-### 6. Remove "hex_prefix_remove" from the coverted base16 data.
+### 6. Remove "hex_prefix_remove" from the converted base16 data.
 For scene "Star" of the H6065, "hex_prefix_remove" is `1200000000`
 ```
 120000000027150f030001050008001289001289001289ffd831ffd831001289001289001289 <---- before